sony/esstra/samples/hello/README.md

 $ gcc hello.c -o hello
 ```

-Note that [ESSTRA Core](../../core/README.md) does not affect the behavior of the binary.
-When you
+Note that the [ESSTRA Core](../../core/README.md) does not affect the behavior
-run the generated binary `hello`, you will get the following result:
+of the binary.
+When you run the generated binary `hello`, you will get the
+following result:

 ```sh
 $ ./hello